Newport Rhode Island: Two New Hotels

-A Pandemic Visit to the Seafaring Capital of Rhode Island
+A Visit to the Seafaring Capital of Rhode Island

 By Max Hartshorne

-I knew I could not stay home forever during this long period of 2020’s pandemic.
+I knew I could not stay home forever during this long period of the 2020 pandemic.
 I’d just have to remember my mask and my manners, and all would be fine.
 And it was.

-Despite our collective sadness over the COVID 19 plague, two new hotels opened in sparkling and still-beautiful Newport Rhode Island in July 2020.
+Despite our collective sadness over the COVID 19 plague, two new hotels opened in sparkling and still-beautiful Newport Rhode Island in summer 2020.

 To make nervous travelers feel better, both properties observed proper social distancing, wearing masks, and other rules that enhanced everyone’s safety in the COVID era.

 Both the Hammett’s Hotel and Brenton Hotel feature the waterfront, front and center, and both aim to bring a higher-end customer to experience this city known for its lavish oceanside mansions and the famous Cliff Walk.